hpintoGH/Solar_Tracker_Control_Simulation/README.md

 ## Key Innovations

-The system employs irradiance-optimized tracking where machine learning models predict panel positions that maximize total irradiance using PVlib, moving beyond sun-following algorithms to weather-driven optimization that accounts for atmospheric conditions affecting solar radiation.
+The system employs irradiance-optimized tracking where machine learning models predict panel positions that maximize total irradiance using PVLIB, moving beyond sun-following algorithms to weather-driven optimization that accounts for atmospheric conditions affecting solar radiation.
 The comprehensive data integration approach utilizes a six-year NSRDB dataset with 10-minute temporal resolution, providing robust training data that captures seasonal variations and weather patterns specific to the Daytona Beach location.
 The dual algorithm methodology compares Random Forest and Deep Learning approaches for optimal positioning predictions, offering insights into model performance under varying atmospheric conditions.
 The physics-based target generation employs the Perez model for diffuse irradiance calculations, ensuring that the machine learning models learn from  optimal positions.
 Finally, the real-world validation framework uses actual weather scenarios from the 2023 dataset with irradiance-based performance metrics, demonstrating practical applicability of the predictive models under diverse meteorological conditions.

 # How to run section